harveyormston/osc_gen/README.md

 zosc.write_wavetable('osc_gen_random.h2p')
 ```

-The custom signal generator function automatically normaises and scales any
+The custom signal generator function automatically normalises and scales any
 data you throw at it to the right ranges, which is useful.

 ## Pulse-width Modulation